 no cream of chicken soup – any cream soup would work.
 So would gravy or a combination of canned soup and gravy

-- 3 boneless, skinless, chicken breasts, cooked and diced
+- 3 cups boneless, skinless, chicken breasts, cooked and diced

-- 2 packages (10 ounce) frozen broccoli cuts, cooked and drained
+- 2 packages (10 ounces each) frozen broccoli cuts, cooked and drained

 - 1 teaspoon lemon juice